Argo takes different road to skirt self-driving challenges

 De Vos pointed to Aptiv’s partnership with Lyft in testing self-driving vehicles in the latter’s Las Vegas ride hailing network, and said Argo “doesn’t have the component engineering capability that Aptiv has.”

-Investors so far have assigned Argo a lower valuation than robotaxi-focused rivals.
+Investors have assigned Argo a lower valuation than robotaxi-focused rivals.
 Waymo is valued at $105 billion, while Cruise had a valuation of $19 billion at its last funding round.

 Argo’s valuation is estimated at $7.25 billion following Volkswagen’s $1.9 billion investment, matching the $7.25 billion valuation of Uber Technologies’ Advanced Technologies Group, the ride services company’s self-driving unit.